zhengqigao/Awesome-PDA/README.md

 Here the repo contains many useful references in the area of photonic design automation (PDA).
 The goal of PDA is to use algorithmic methods (such as graph theory, optimization methods, statistics, and machine learning) to ease human burden when designing a photonics chip.

 The reference list below will be updated regularly along the author's reading and research.
-If you find some overlooked papers, please open issues, contact the author, or pull requests.
+If you find some overlooked papers, please open issues, contact the author at [zhengqi@mit.edu](mailto:zhengqi@mit.edu), or pull requests.
+For more info about the author, please see his homepage: [https://zhengqigao.github.io/](https://zhengqigao.github.io/).

 ## Electromagnetic (EM) Basics